 Pasta salad lasts about 5-7 days in the fridge.
 Keep it in an airtight container.
 It always tastes better the next day.
 The longer it sits in the fridge, the better it gets because the flavors marinate.

 Yes, absolutely.
 This recipe is very versatile.
 Use whatever your fresh veggies are your favorite.
+This is a great way to eat up vegetables that are growing in your garden.
 Some other good vegetables to put in this salad are:

 Fresh broccoli florets